 - Consider the movie, The Contender, Joan Allen plays a senator requested as the replacement for a US vice president.
 Gary Oldman plays a congressman who believes she is not qualified for the position and leaks pictures to the press.
 The Photos were a fake but Joan refuses to address the issue.
 She would have lost the confirmation until the savvy president talked to Gary Oldman appealing to his ego; convincing him to stop the attacks.

-Many stakeholders do not have a point of reference for the project and rejects it base on lack of information.
+Many stakeholders do not have a point of reference for the project and rejects it based on lack of information.

 - Sometimes stakeholders must be educated to understand how the produced solution satisfies the business’ objectives.
 Do you communicate a new external fact such as how the SAP Project System module integrates with the Human Resources department and that this feature can be used to create Work Breakdown Structures and assign resources to those tasks, while using the Network feature to automatically define dependencies within the WBS?
 Explaining how productive tracking of project cost can be exported from the HR time reporting system instead of updating numerous spreadsheets, allows stakeholders to review the benefits from the solution the project produces, and goes a long way toward successful project delivery.

 There are other stakeholders that can and do associate the project managers’ presence as a threat.